Doxense/foundationdb-dotnet-client/README.md

         // commit the changes to the db await trans.CommitAsync();
+        // note: it is only after this completes, that the keys are actually
+        // sent to the database and durably stored.
     }

     // we also need a transaction to read from the db